tharu280/Reflection-Agents-Tutorial-/README.md

 ![Reflection Overview](./s1.png)

-Over the last couple of years, AI models haven’t just been getting *smarter* — they’ve been learning to work as part of larger, more intelligent systems.
-That’s where **Agentic Design Patterns** come in.

-Think of them as architectural blueprints ,guiding how agents, tools, and workflows come together to build scalable, adaptive, and self improving AI systems.
-If you’re getting into AI, this is a trend worth paying attention to.

----

 ## 💭 Why Reflection Matters

-Right now, most of us use models like ChatGPT or Gemini in what’s called **zero-shot mode** —
+Right now, most of us use models like ChatGPT or Gemini in what’s called **zero-shot mode**
 we give them a single prompt and expect a perfect answer in one go.

 But imagine asking a human to write a full essay without planning, revising, or even using backspace ,  just one perfect attempt.